-Rebeca Grynspan is the Secretary General of the Ibero American Conference an international multilateral institution which brings together the 19 Spanish and Portuguese speaking countries of Latin America plus Spain, Andorra and Portugal.
+Rebeca Grynspan is the Secretary-General of the Ibero-American Conference, an international multilateral institution that brings together the 19 Spanish and Portuguese speaking countries of Latin America plus Spain, Andorra and Portugal.

-In June 2014 Rebeca Grynspan was elected Chairman of the Board of the International Institute for Environment and Development, an influential policy research organization working at the interface between development and the environment.
+In June 2014, Rebeca Grynspan was elected Chairman of the Board of the International Institute for Environment and Development (IIED), an influential policy research organization working at the interface between development and the environment.

-In 2014 and 2015, she was recognized as one of the 50 leading intellectuals of Latin America and, in 2017, she received a Forbes Excellence Award and was granted the Grand Cross of Civil Order of Alfonso X “The Wise” by the Spanish Government.
+In 2014 and 2015 she was recognized as one of the 50 leading intellectuals of Latin America and, in 2017, she received a Forbes Excellence Award and was granted the Grand Cross of the Civil Order of Alfonso X “The Wise” by the Spanish Government.

 On November 17, 2016, she joined the Board of the Complutense Institute of International Studies (ICER) of the Complutense University in Madrid.

-She has a degree in Economics from Costa Rica University and an Economics Masters from Sussex University and, in recognition of her professional achievements, the University of Extremadura and the European University conferred an honorary doctorate on her.
+She holds a degree in Economics from the University of Costa Rica and a Masters in Economics from the University of Sussex and, in recognition of her professional achievements, she has been distinguished with an Honorary Doctorate Degree by the University of Extremadura and the European University of Madrid.